zayans26/f25-take-home-assessment/README.md

 ## 🙌 Credits

-Built by Zayan Anwar for the Lynkr Assessment
+Built by Zayan Sadath for the Lynkr Assessment

 ---